 - (1) Other than Mr. Gandur, NEOs receive their salary and annual bonus payments in Swiss francs.
 Mr. Gandur receives a portion of his salary and annual bonus payment in Swiss francs with the balance paid in United States dollars.
-For the purposes of the amounts stated under "Salary", "Non-equity incentive plan compensation (annual bonus)" and "Pension value" in the table above, Swiss francs have been converted to United States dollars based on the US Federal Reserve average annual exchange rate (i) for 2014 where one CHF, expressed in USD, was 1.0933 [0.9147], (ii) for 2015 where one CHF, expressed in USD, was 1.0386 [0.9628], and (iii) for 2016 where one CHF, expressed in USD, was 1.0154 [0.9848], as applicable. - (2) The grant date fair value of LTIP awards, which is utilized for compensation purposes, has been calculated based on Fair Market Value (as defined in the LTIP) determined prior to the approval of the Nomination and Compensation Committee to grant such awards.
+For the purposes of the amounts stated under "Salary", "Non-equity incentive plan compensation (annual bonus)" and "Pension value" in the table above, Swiss francs have been converted to United States dollars based on the US Federal Reserve average annual exchange rate (i) for 2015 where one CHF, expressed in USD, was 1.0386 [0.9628], (ii) for 2016 where one CHF, expressed in USD, was 1.0161 [0.9842], as applicable. - (2) The grant date fair value of LTIP awards, which is utilized for compensation purposes, has been calculated based on Fair Market Value (as defined in the LTIP) determined prior to the approval of the Nomination and Compensation Committee to grant such awards.
 The Fair Market Value amount has been used to calculate the above amounts under "Share-based awards" as it reflects the cash equivalent value of the Common Shares granted to the NEO at the time that the Nomination and Compensation Committee made its determination and, as such, it is seen as more indicative of what the Nomination and Compensation Committee and the Board intended the NEO to be paid.
 This is different from the accounting fair value, which is recorded in the Corporation's financial statements and based on the volume weighted average price ("VWAP") for the five day period ending on the business day immediately before the date of award.
 The following table sets out the difference in values for the LTIP awards granted in the three most recently completed financial years.